awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

   + 1\.21 requires eks\.3 or later\.
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

-Create an IAM role and attach the required AWS managed policy to it\.
+Create an IAM role and attach the required policy to it\.
 You can use `eksctl`, the AWS Management Console, or the AWS CLI\.

 ------
 #### [ eksctl ]

 **To create your Amazon EBS CSI plugin IAM role with `eksctl`**

+1. Create the `AmazonEBSCSIDriverServiceRolePolicy`\.

+   1. Download the IAM policy document from GitHub\.

+      ```
+      curl -o example-iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-ebs-csi-driver/master/docs/example-iam-policy.json
+      ```

+   1. Create the policy\.
+You can change `AmazonEBSCSIDriverServiceRolePolicy` to a different name\.
+However, if you do, make sure to change it in later steps, too\.

+      ```
+      aws iam create-policy \
+          --policy-name AmazonEBSCSIDriverServiceRolePolicy \
+          --policy-document file://example-iam-policy.json
+      ```

-1. Create an IAM role and attach the required AWS managed policy with the following command\.
-Replace *`my-cluster`* with the name of your cluster\.
+1. Create an IAM role and attach the required policy with the following command\.
+Replace *`my-cluster`* with the name of your cluster and `111122223333` with your account ID\.
 The command deploys an AWS CloudFormation stack that creates an IAM role, attaches the IAM policy to it, and annotates the existing `ebs-csi-controller-sa` service account with the Amazon Resource Name \(ARN\) of the IAM role\.

    ```
    eksctl create iamserviceaccount \
        --name ebs-csi-controller-sa \
        --namespace kube-system \
        --cluster my-cluster \
-       --attach-policy-arn arn:aws:iam::aws:policy/AmazonEBSCSIDriverServiceRolePolicy \
+       --attach-policy-arn arn:aws:iam::111122223333:policy/AmazonEBSCSIDriverServiceRolePolicy \
        --approve \
        --role-only \
        --role-name AmazonEKS_EBS_CSI_DriverRole